kubernetes-sigs/cluster-api-provider-azure/docs/development.md

 ### Get familiar with basic concepts

 This provider is modeled after the upstream Cluster API project.
-To get familiar with Cluster API resources, concepts and conventions, refer to the [Cluster API Book](https://cluster-api.sigs.k8s.io/).
+To get familiar with Cluster API resources, concepts and conventions ([such as CAPI and CAPZ](https://cluster-api.sigs.k8s.io/reference/glossary.html#c)), refer to the [Cluster API Book](https://cluster-api.sigs.k8s.io/).

 ### Dev manifest files